adarshkumarsingh83/jmri-cmri/APPLICATIONS/cmri-485-infrared-sensor-block-decection/README.md

-NOTE : In Arduino code address for the sensor will start from 0 but in jmri it will start from 1 1st param is sensor address and 2nd is the value we cant to send to jmri cmri.set_bit(0, xxx);
+NOTE : In Arduino code address for the sensor will start from 0 but in jmri it will start from 1
+Example:
+cmri.set_bit(0, xxx);
-but while configuringg the sensor will start the address by 1001 in which 1000 is arduino address and 1 is the sensor address
+1st param is sensor address and 2nd is the value we cant to send to jmri but while configuringg the sensor will start the address by 1001 in which 1000 is arduino address and 1 is the sensor address
 ```